openshift-labs/learn-katacoda/middleware/middleware-kogito/dmn/02-implement-dmn-model.md

 ```

 We can see that our DMN decision logic has determined that the number of airmiles is 720, which is 1.2 times the price of the flight.

+You can now stop the application in the first terminal using `CTRL-C`.

 ## Congratulations!